 - 1. The violation includes possession of a firearm; - 2.
-The violation results in child abuse; - 3.
+The violation results in child abuse: - 3.
 It is a violation of the Nebraska Criminal Code that the administration believes cannot be adequately addressed solely by discipline from the school district; - 4.
 It is a violation of the Nebraska Criminal Code that endangers the health and welfare of staff or students: - 5.
 It is a violation of the Nebraska Criminal Code that interferes with school purposes; - 6.
 The report is required or requested by law enforcement or the county attorney.

-Section 6 Student Conduct, Expectations and Grounds for Discipline or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, the conduct is grounds for long-term suspension, expulsion or mandatory reassignment.
+Section 6 Student Conduct, Expectations and Grounds for Discipline

+The following additional student conduct expectations are established.
+Failure to comply with such rules is grounds for disciplinary action.
+When such conduct occurs on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, the conduct is grounds for long-term suspension, expulsion or mandatory reassignment.